 Right now, Wolf Ridge is buying pellets from Great Lakes Renewable Energy of Hayward, Wisconsin.
 “There is conversation about construction of a pellet plant closer to Wolf Ridge, as close as Silver Bay,” a fact sheet about the project says.
 “The Fond du Lac tribe is making plans in [the] Cloquet, Minnesota area as well.
 We built this and are hoping and supporting the idea of pellet biofuels, thus if they build it closer than Hayward, we will come.”
 ABioNova owner Per Carlsson of Gothenburg, Sweden said he considers Wisconsin a local source of fuel, anyway.
 A pellet manufacturer in Nova Scotia that first invited him to North America was exporting 75-80 percent of its product to Europe, he said.

 The technology was developed for energy companies, municipalities, commercial properties, insulation contractors and industry facilities and is considered among the cleanest and most efficient in the industry.
 It uses a process called gasification, which means that after the pellets are burned, the gases produced by the burning are also burned.
 The system will comply with new and higher standards being set by the U.S. Environmental Protection Agency.

 The fact sheet says that the new system achieves the most compete combustion possible.
 What’s left is a granular ash that doesn’t look like ash because it consists simply of minerals that are left after all the cellulose in the wood has been burned.
-“This is very different ash from the GARNs or any campfire, even the best wood stove, etc. This is ash from truly complete combustion,” the fact sheet states.
+“This is very different ash from the GARNs or any campfire, etc. This is ash from truly complete combustion,” the fact sheet states.